Class: IV-; Ave. Gradient: 12 m/km; Portages: could be; Length: 30 km; Time: 6:00

 The Río Mejapa is a narrow volcanic gutter in an especially verdant fold of the coastal mountains, and a micro-creeker's delight.
 With it's lush jungle scenery and squawking parrots everywhere, it's a true tropical garden, and with over 1000 feet of elevation drop, kayakers get to experience its fun as well as its beauty.

 Flow Notes: It is not easy to catch a boatable flow at the upper PI.
-There is an on-line gage just downstream of the confluence with the Huehuetán (linked below) though it's been out of commission for a few years now.
+There is an online gauge just downstream of the confluence with the Huehuetán (linked below) though it's been out of commission for a few years now.
+Other coastal gauges can give you an idea of trends, as can the Finca Argovia (Upper Huehuetán) rain gauge.
 Scouting at the TO bridge will give you the quickest measure but not much indication of what you'll have at the PI.
 Another guide is you'll want to see at least 1000 cfs in the larger rivers in the area (Cahoa, Coatán, Huehuetán) to make it worth the drive upstream.
 My impressions are from a low water run, with ~100/2000cfs at the PI/TO.
-Historical data from INEGI (from the gage point) is included below.
+Historical data from INEGI (from the gauge point) is included below.

 ![]() |